raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the MESSAGE ID field in the acknowledged request message being responded to.
 In a response message (QR=1) the MESSAGE ID field MUST NOT be zero.
-If a response message (QR=1) is received where the MESSAGE ID is zero this is a fatal error and the receiver MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a response message (QR=1) is received where the MESSAGE ID is zero this is a fatal error and the receiver MUST forcibly abort the connection immediately.

 The DNS Header OPCODE field holds the DSO OPCODE value (tentatively 6).